Welcome to mcbruce.ca !

 So far, little by little has been the most accurate thing in the previous paragraph...
 Among the things you may — eventually — find here:

-- Online Daily Bulletins for District 19 tournaments: currently working on (and at) the Burnaby Regional.
-Most recent: Whistler Regional (November 2017).
+- Online Daily Bulletins for District 19 tournaments: currently working on improving these for the Penticton Regional Most recent: Burnaby Regional.
+Next most recent: Whistler Regional (November 2017).

 - Bridge articles of various lengths that I have written for some of my club games or for the Matchpointer, the Unit 430 newsletter that I edited for almost a decade (eventually...)

 - Occasional comments on sets of bridge hands for the quarterly local Mentor-Mentee games.
-Have a look at the most recent one for the game on February 17 here.
+Have a look at the most recent one for the game on May 5 here.
+Previous games are here (February 17c), here (October 21, 2017), here (August 12, 2017), and here (April 29, 2017).

 - NEW!
 A home for updates of Unit 430 masterpoint races - 2017-final - 2018-current - using a new program that combines a long text file of results with a long text file of player data.